httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 of the field name or value or the application of a signature, HMAC, or AEAD, there is no common general standardized mechanism.
-The potential problem of client field injection is not at all unique to the functionality of this draft and it would therefor be inappropriate for this draft to define a one-off solution.
+The potential problem of client field injection is not at all unique to the functionality of this draft and it would therefore be inappropriate for this draft to define a one-off solution.
 In the absence of a generic standardized solution existing currently, stripping/sanitizing the fields is the de facto means of protecting against field injection in practice today.
 Sanitizing the fields is sufficient when